 This was the primary route for Britain to import oil and fuel supplies essential for powering their vehicles, aircraft, and ships, and to protect their oil supplies from the Persian Gulf.

-In addition, the Suez Canal also for vital for maintaining communications and transport routes to British colonies and dominions in Asia and Africa.
+In addition, the Suez Canal was also vital for maintaining communications and transport routes to British colonies and dominions in Asia and Africa.

 On the 11th of June 1940, Italian dictator, Benito Mussolini, declared war on Britain and France.